Frequently Asked Questions

 Thermozell 400

-For applications with higher pressure loads, such as subfloors for industrial halls and frost cases (from 20 cm) for roads and parking lots.
+For applications involving higher compressive loads, such as subfloors in industrial halls and frost protection layers (from 20 cm thickness) for roads and parking areas.
+Thermozell 400 is non-combustible and complies with fire classification A2 according to DIN EN 13501-1.

 What is Thermozell eco?